Introduction

 Conclusion

 Maintaining safety during the winter months requires not only your work, as the restaurant owner, but also that of your entire staff.
-So be sure to schedule regular staff meetings to review winter protocols, inspection routines, and maintenance schedules.
-Fire hazards aren’t only present in the later months, so update emergency response plans and conduct drills specific to that season.
+Schedule regular staff meetings to review winter protocols, inspection routines, and maintenance schedules.
+Fire hazards aren’t only present in the later months, so update emergency response plans and conduct drills specific to the season.
 Pairing these efforts with proper equipment care and awareness of heightened risks helps ensure a safe and prepared environment for both staff and guests throughout the season.